 Traces of node arrivals and departures The traces specify the time of node arrivals and failures.
-We used three traces that were derived from real-world measurements of deployed peer-to-peer systems.
+We used three traces that were derived from real-world measurements of deployed peer-to-peer systems: the Gnutella, Overnet, and Microsoft traces.

-The Gnutella trace was obtained from a measurement study of node arrivals and departures in the Gnutella file sharing application [22].
+The Gnutella trace was obtained from a measurement study of node arrivals and departures in the Gnutella file sharing application [18].
 The study monitored 17,000 unique nodes for 60 hours by probing each node every seven minutes.
 The average session time in the trace is 2.3 hours and the median is 1 hour.
 The number of active nodes varies between 1300 and 2700.